1luciquel1/pacman/README.md

 Written by Ryan D'souza

-Pacman as a Java GUI
+Pacman as a Java GUI.
+Very conservative memory usage (uses bytes, not ints).

 Pacman.java contains the main method that begins everything.